nrhart/Procedural-Generation/P3/README.md

 that were called depending on what side of the tile it was need for (west, east, north, south).

+Lastly, I changed up the persistant tile when clicked to make it seem like a water tile is being placed to add to the nature of a more lively world.

 Credit: Adam Smith/Isaac Karth
 Edited by: Asiiah Song